herttaleinonen/Dynamic_visual_environments/README.md

 <a href="url"><img src="https://github.com/herttaleinonen/DFSM/blob/main/replay_model/images/dfsm.png" height="548" width="548" ></a>

+Each search trial was approximated as a sequence of discrete time steps (Δ𝑡 = 50 ms).
+For each object 𝑖 at time step 𝑡, retinal eccentricity was computed as:

 $$
 e_{i,t} = \lVert x_{i,t} - g_t \rVert
 $$

+where x_{i,t} and g_t are the object and gaze positions in 2D coordinates.
+Orientation sensitivity was based on the visibility task data:

 $$
 S(e,v)=\Phi^{-1}(H(e,v))-\Phi^{-1}(F(e,v))
 $$

+where 𝐻(𝑒, 𝑣) and 𝐹(𝑒, 𝑣) are hit and false-alarm rates, 𝑒 standing for retinal eccentricity and 𝑣 for object velocity, and \Phi^{-1} is the inverse cumulative normal distribution.
+The resulting values were interpolated across eccentricity to obtain a continuous sensitivity function 𝑆(𝑒, 𝑣) for each velocity condition.

 $$
 z_{i,t}\sim